 Sound overwhelming?
 It’s not.
 Plus, it gives you way more control over your income and the perks of your job.

-Really, what your employer isn’t telling you—and what most people don’t know—is that companies factor the cost of benefits into your salary or hourly rate.
+What your employer isn’t telling you—and what most people don’t know—is that companies factor the cost of benefits into your salary or hourly rate.
 This is exactly why on-staff workers typically make less per hour than their freelance counterparts.

 Plus, you’re able to build your benefits package the way you want.
 Maybe you don’t need healthcare because you’re on your spouse’s plan.
 Or you walk to work, so the commuting benefit your company offers isn’t really a benefit at all.